Data management#

 An information asset register (IAR) documents the information assets within your organisation.
 Your department should have an IAR in place, to document its information assets.
 As an analyst, you might use the register to identify contacts for data required for your analyses.

-This form of documentation may not contain detailed information on how to use each data source (provided by data dictionaries), but an IAR does increase visibility of data flows.
+Although this form of documentation may not contain detailed information on how to use each data source (provided by data dictionaries), an IAR does increase visibility of data flows.
 An IAR may include:

 GOV.UK provides IAR templates that your department might use to structure their IAR.